soumith/cuda-convnet2.torch/examples/README.md

 Usage
 -----

-As we can't redistribute Caffe weights you have to install and make caffe with matlab or python support.
+As we can't redistribute Caffe weights you have to install and make caffe with matlab support.
 Load imagenet network and save it's weights to a matlab file with the following command from matlab:
 ```
 save_caffe_weights(prototxtfilename,modelfilename);